Posted on Leave a comment

 We decided to share a site and campfire.

-After setting up the tent, I checked out the many short accessible from camp.
+After setting up the tent, I checked out the many short hikes accessible from camp.

 Best was the Beach Access Trail